HacobAllon/VATPHIL-Sector-Updater/README.md

+# Known Bugs

+- When logging in, you will need to press try again.

 # VATPHIL Updater

 The VATPHIL Updater is a desktop application that automatically downloads, installs, and keeps your sector files up to date.
 It handles everything from first-time installation to AIRAC cycle updates.